-Tip: The trade-off is that, while not doing any custom configuration, you also cannot change the default installation location on the target device.
-(In contrast, the Agent third-party deployment case allows for custom installation paths for the complete FlexNet inventory agent.)
+Tip: The trade-off is that, while not doing any custom configuration, you also cannot change the default installation location on the target device or choose the agent operation mode on UNIX-like devices.
+(In contrast, the Agent third-party deployment case allows for custom installation paths for the complete FlexNet inventory agent.
+The Agent third-party deployment also allows the user to configure whether the installed agent is running with full privilege or least privilege on UNIX-like devices.)